-Another bonus to the new rules?
+Another bonus to the changed rules?
 You don't have to buy another home with your sale proceeds.
-You can use the money to travel Europe in style, buy a recreational vehicle and drive across the country or get all those designer shoes you never could afford.
+You can squander the money any way you like.

 Even better, there's no limit on the number of times you can use the home-sale exemption.
 In most cases, you can make tax-free profits of $250,000, or $500,000 depending on your filing status, every time you sell a home.

-You also must live in that principal residence for 2 of the 5 years before you sell it.
+You also must live in that principal residence for two of the five years before you sell it.
 This is known as the use test.
-It also means, practically speaking, each sale must be at least 2 years apart.
+It also means, practically speaking, each sale must be at least two years apart.

 That still leaves you room to make some money on several properties.
 You can sell your residence this year, pocket any gain within the tax limits and buy a new residence.
-Then 2 years later, you can do the same thing, again and again, every 2 years.
+Then two years later, you can do the same thing, again and again, every two years.

 And you no longer have to worry about that pesky prior-law reporting requirement.
 When your gain doesn't exceed the limit, you don't have to file anything with the IRS.